mk-fg/fuse-auto-cleanup-fs/README.md

 to multiple places first.

 Run `./acfs -h` to see acfs-specific options
-(like `-u/--usage-limit` threshold) at the top, with info on their defaults.
+(like `-u/--usage-limit` threshold) at the end, with info on their defaults.

-If installed along with `mount.acfs` wrapper to PATH, it can be used from `/etc/fstab` or systemd mount units, same as any other fuse-fs, for example:
+If installed to PATH like `/usr/bin/acfs`, it can be used from `/etc/fstab` or systemd mount units, same as any other fuse-fs, for example:
 ```
-acfs /mnt/storage/temp acfs usage-limit=90,uid=myuser,gid=myuser,nofail
+acfs /mnt/storage/temp fuse.acfs usage-limit=90,uid=myuser,gid=myuser,nofail
 ```

 systemd should auto-order that mount after `/mnt/storage`,